-The following table sets forth, as of March 31, 1996, certain information with respect to the Selling Stockholders and with respect to persons owning beneficially (to the knowledge of the Company) more than five percent of any class of the Company's voting securities.
+The following table sets forth, as of March 31, 1996 (except as otherwise set forth below), certain information with respect to the Selling Stockholders and with respect to persons owning beneficially (to the knowledge of the Company) more than five percent of any class of the Company's voting securities.
 The table also sets forth the respective general voting power of such persons.
 Information set forth in the following table is based on reports filed with the Commission pursuant to the Exchange Act and on information that has been furnished to the Company by the respective stockholders.
-In accordance with regulations promulgated by the Commission, the table shows the effect of the exercise of warrants by Air Partners, and, in the case of Air Canada for amounts owned prior to the Offering, the exchange of certain shares of Class B common stock for Class A common stock, but, in determining the denominator used to show percentage ownership of such person, does not assume the exercise of warrants or the exchange of shares owned by any other person.
+In accordance with regulations promulgated by the Commission, the table shows the effect of the exercise of warrants by Air Partners, and, in the case of Air Canada, the exchange of certain shares of Class B common stock for Class A common stock, but, in determining the denominator used to show percentage ownership of such person, does not assume the exercise of warrants or the exchange of shares owned by any other person.
 In addition to the shares owned directly, each of the partners in Air Partners owns an interest in Air Partners and may be deemed to beneficially own a portion of the Continental securities owned by Air Partners.

-The table does not show under "General Voting Power" the effect of Air Canada's potential exchange of certain shares of Class B common stock for an equal number of shares of Class A common stock, because, prior to the Offering, the voting of most of the Class A common stock acquirable as a result of such exchange would currently be prohibited by applicable Foreign Ownership Restrictions and, after the Offering, Air Canada will have waived its right to cause such exchange.
-See "--Stockholders' Agreement."
+The table does not show under "General Voting Power" the effect of Air Canada's potential exchange of certain shares of Class B common stock for an equal number of shares of Class A common stock, because the voting of most of the Class A common stock acquirable as a result of such exchange would currently be prohibited by applicable Foreign Ownership Restrictions.
 Such information is, however, shown in the footnotes to the table.
 Upon completion of the Offering, Air Canada will convert all of its shares of Class A common stock into Class B common stock and irrevocably waive its right to exchange Class B common stock for Class A common stock.
-See "--Stockholders' Agreement."
+See "Recent Developments."